 As far as summer movies go, IRON MAN is an enjoyable ride as long as discretion and caution is exercised for younger viewers.

 IRON MAN is an enjoyable ride with terrific special effects.
 A battle of good versus evil, it contains minimal foul language and one implied sex scene.
-However, as a role model, Tony is a womanizer and rarely is far from an alcoholic drink.
+However, as a role model, Tony is a womanizer and rarely far from an alcoholic drink.
 As he finds his calling to protect refugees from terrorists, those aspects to his character are dropped, suggesting a positive change.
 The military scenes are too intense for children, though most actual violence is either off screen or between men battling in suits of high tech armor.
+IRON MAN also contains some foul language, so caution is advised for older children.